 0% balance transfer offers available

-The table below displays a snapshot of 10 low-rate credit cards with 0% balance transfer offers.
+The table below displays a snapshot of low-rate credit cards on Canstar’s database with 0% balance transfer offers.
 These results are based on a monthly spend of $2,000, and are sorted by the length of the 0% balance transfer period (longest to shortest), then provider name (alphabetically).

 What is a 0% balance transfer?

 The balance transfer interest rate is the introductory rate charged when you transfer your balance to a new credit card.
 This introductory rate typically lasts between 6-24 months but can last for longer.
 So, for example, with a 12 month 0% balance transfer, you will pay 0% interest on your existing credit card debts for 12 months.

 In addition to having a low or 0% interest rate for a period of time, a balance transfer can also be a good way to consolidate your credit card debts.
 By paying a one-off balance transfer fee, you could move all of your existing credit card debt from multiple cards onto one.